dvputnam/mypy/README.md

         <html lang=en>
         <head>
           <meta charset="utf-8">
-          <title>%s</title>
+          <title>{title}</title>
         </head>
         {content}

 ## EXAMPLE MINIMAL HTML PAGE

+This file would be placed in your HOME/assets/cis127/html5/ directory.
 The title in the comment will be inserted into the HEAD tag.
+The entire HTML page will be inserted where the {content} is located.

         <!-- title="My Beautiful Web Page" -->
         <h1>Hello, world</h1>